The History of Riesling and Classic German Dishes

 They have a long history full of traditions of cooking and eating meat.
 One such recipe is Königsberger Klopse.

-This dish originated in the once long standing Prussian Empire.
+This dish originated in the once long-standing Prussian Empire.
 It gets its name from Königsberg, a city that fell during the destruction of World War II.
 Funnily enough, That city is now called Kaliningrad and it is actually in Russia – Thanks to the Russian occupation of the city.
 Some credit its creation to a cook from a wealthy family who was one of Stalin’s closest allies.

 Once the German Democratic Republic was formed, the name of this dish was revamped as Kochklopse.
 Kochklopse means “boiled meatballs”.

 It is believed that this dish was originally quite different than it is known today, it was made with a much different type of meat.
-It utilised thinly sliced meat as opposed to ground meat, according to culinary historians ground meat was introduced into the German diet much later.
+It utilized thinly sliced meat as opposed to ground meat, according to culinary historians ground meat was introduced into the German diet much later.

-Ingredients of The Dish:
+Ingredients of The Dish

-These juicy meatballs are made using a selection of meats – unsurprisingly given the Germans love for meat, why use one type of meat when you could use 3?
-Usually they are made using Beef and Pork, and traditionally Veal is also added.
+These juicy meatballs are made using a selection of meats – unsurprisingly given the German’s love for meat, why use one type of meat when you could use 3?
+Usually, they are made using Beef and Pork, and traditionally Veal is also added.
 An additional step to make these meatballs juicy involves soaking day-old bread in water and adding broth to the mixture if you fancy some even juicer meatballs!

-Another rather surprising ingredient for some may be the addition of a salty fish such as Anchovies, Sardines or Salted Herring – believe me don’t knock it till you try it!
+Another rather surprising ingredient for some may be the addition of a salty fish such as Anchovies, Sardines, or Salted Herring – believe me, don’t knock it till you try it!

-For this particular dish you will want to choose a “Kabinett” Riesling.
+For this particular dish, you will want to choose a “Kabinett” Riesling.
 A great suggestion would be a bottle of Weingut Brand Riesling Stein & Fels Pfalz 2020.

 This will make a truly stunning pairing.
-With its nose of bright citrus and peach, and its crisp yet fruity flavours it will really underline the sweet and sour notes in the dish.
+With its nose of bright citrus and peach, and its crisp yet fruity flavors it will really underline the sweet and sour notes in the dish.
 Its long mouthfeel and high acidity help to cut through the fat and creamy aspects of the dish, whilst still being able to stand up against that sharp saltiness from the anchovies.